 - 250 grams Light brown muscovado sugar

 - 1/4 teaspoon Maldon sea salt

 - 1 tablespoon Dark cocoa powder

 - 11 large Reese's peanut butter cups quatered

-3. In a medium bowl stir together both the sugars, eggs, and vanilla extract.
+In a medium bowl stir together the sugar, eggs, and vanilla extract.
 Pour in the melted mixture and stir everything thoroughly together.
 Sift in the flour, sea salt and cocoa powder.

 Slicing them from cold will make it easier to cut.